 Evangelical Writer Kisses An Old Idea Goodbye

-In a new film, author Joshua Harris rethinks his seminal Christian dating book.

 Lauren and Zack Blair are kind of the textbook evangelical Christian couple.
-They met a Christian college, fell in love, and dated for more than four years — without having sex — before they got married.
+They met at a Christian college, fell in love, and dated for more than four years — without having sex — before they got married.

 Lauren Blair said she grew up with clearly defined expectations about love and dating.